 - Some participants pay for the jump themselves (self-fund) and give all their sponsorship money to the charity.
 If you choose to cover the cost (£209) we don’t require a minimum sponsorship amount.

 - Alternatively, you can use sponsorship money to hep cover the cost of the jump.
 The minimum total we ask you to raise is £409.
 This covers the cost of the jump and raises a minimum

 sponsorship of £200 for the charity.
 In both circumstances, the cost of the jump is paid on the day to Skydive Hilbaldstow.

 How we can support you

-As soon as you have registered to jump, you will receive fundraising advice, ideas and materials to help you raise those vital funds, as well as important information about your Big Jump.
+Although the sponsorship total may seem a daunting amount to raise, we will support you every step of the way – you’ll be surprised how quickly your total grows!
+As soon as you have registered to jump you will receive fundraising advice, ideas and materials to help you raise those vital funds, as well as important information about your Big Jump day.

 Read through the following to make sure you’re safe to jump, then complete the sign-up form below and contact us to pay your deposit on 0114 553 3330.